-Teaching Assistants are invited to all appropriate training sessions.
-The SENDCo addresses the on-going needs of the teaching assistant team and organises training to share best practise and implement new strategies and initiatives.
-Additionally, TAs have access to County training bulletins and attend courses where necessary.

-Year Group teachers and TAs have weekly meetings to discuss planning and assess the learning needs of all children, including children with SEN. This ensures that TAs are prepared in advance to best support individual children.
-The teachers and TAs follow a planned rotation of group support so that all children have access to teacher and TA teaching.
+Learning support assistants are invited to all appropriate training sessions.
+The SENDCO addresses the on-going needs of the teaching assistant team and organises training to share best practise and implement new strategies and initiatives.
+Additionally, LSAs have access to County training bulletins and attend courses where necessary.
+Year Group teachers and LSAs have weekly meetings to discuss planning and assess the learning needs of all children, including children with SEN. This ensures that LSAs are prepared in advance to best support individual children.
+The teachers and LSAs follow a planned rotation of group support so that all children have access to teacher and TA teaching.